Nsindamanzi/CryptaSphere-Labs/README.md

 ## 👤 About

-I am a cybersecurity professional based in Bulawayo, Zimbabwe, building CryptaSphere — a security consultancy for the Zimbabwean and regional SME market.
+I am a cybersecurity professional based in Harare, Zimbabwe, building CryptaSphere — a security consultancy for the Zimbabwean and regional SME market.

 My academic journey spans 7 years — from a National Certificate in IT (2019) through an ICM Certificate (2021) to an ICM Diploma with Distinctions (2022).
 In 2024–2026 I earned 11 certifications across Linux Foundation, Security Blue Team, and Cisco — covering OSINT, digital forensics, network analysis, threat hunting, vulnerability management, dark web operations, and cybersecurity essentials.
 I am currently completing CompTIA Security+ SY0-701.